-There are no performance dates scheduled at this time.
 Follow the Marietta Ukulele Choir Facebook Page for choir news.

 Marietta Ukulele Choir performs for community, church, and facility events upon request.
 To inquire about a performance date, contact the Marietta Ukulele Choir director, Steve Brown, through the church office.